joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 +++
 date = '2024-12-10'
 draft = false
-title = 'I Built a Website in 21 Days Because Cloud-Based Web Creation Tools Suck' description = 'My process of combining human-centred design practices to optimize for accessibility, while learning basic programming to build, develop, and deploy a website.'
+title = 'I Built a Website in 21 Days: Documenting my Design, Accessibility, and Programming Language Journey' description = 'My process of combining human-centred design practices to optimize for accessibility, while learning basic programming to build, develop, and deploy a website.'
 +++